joaoandreotti/buxfox.github.io/_posts/2024-02-24-visual-htb.md

 Build completed and it fails...
 ![Build completed](/assets/2024-02-24-visual-htb/build_completed.png "Build completed")

 Searching for the error it seems like it has something to do with cache.
-But at this point we move on because it's possible to execute pre/post build scripts on a csproj.
+At this point we move on because it's possible to execute pre/post build scripts on a csproj.

 ```xml
 ...
 SNIP ...